lalunamel/blog/source/_posts/2022-04-14-Simple-steps-for-a-better-technical-interview.md

 ---
 layout: post
-title: Simple steps for a better technical interview
+title: Simple Steps for a Better Technical Interview
 date: 2022-04-14 20:16:34
 tags: [Software, Interviewing]
 excerpt: "Technical interviewing can feel formidable.
 Make it easier by standardizing your interview process."